Saturday, November 30, 2024

 As Luther's intellectual and ethical development progressed we cannot naturally expect the sublime picture of the pure Mother of God, the type of virginity, of the spirit of sacrifice and of sanctity to furnish any great attraction for him, and as a matter of fact such statements as the above are no longer met with in his later works.

 2. Who deleted this quote?
-Luther did.
+Luther did, or an editor authorized by Luther.

 4. Did Luther write this quote?
 He probably did not.
 The editors of Luther's Works point out: